-For many years Continuous Ink Jet printing (CIJ) has dominated the industrial sector for coding applications such as, for example, applying time/date/batch codes to food and beverage packaging.
+For years Continuous Ink Jet printing (CIJ) has dominated the industrial sector for coding applications but laser marking is fast replacing this technology.
+Why?
+Let’s find out…

 The CIJ process utilises ink, which as a consumable is costly to purchase over time and the printing heads of CIJ must be constantly cleaned and/or replaced too.
 A laser marker has no consumables, so running costs are far lower, as is the requirement for maintenance.

 The low requirement for maintenance of a laser marking machine can mean that it’s a far more reliable method compared to CIJ and the fact that the laser uses no ink makes the laser marking process more environmentally responsible too.

 The Better Solution

 In cases where the mark requires the application of logos as well as simple coding, the laser is often a better solution.
 CIJ is very limited as to what type of mark it can produce and over what area but a laser marking machine can deliver a wide variety of graphic formats, from logos and barcodes to simple text and over a much bigger area than a CIJ can apply.

 For the mark itself, a laser mark is permanent and difficult to counterfeit.
 CIJ is quite the opposite; for example, when coding milk cartons by CIJ, it is common for the mark to rub off as the carton is exposed to temperature changes, condensation and wear.
 A laser mark is resilient to such things.

 A laser marker can also be easier to integrate into production lines.
 With CIJ the head is commonly positioned close to the surface to which it is printing.
 With a laser marking machine it is possible to place the beam deflection unit (sometimes known as the scan head) several hundred millimetres away from the product being marked.